-I am honored to have this opportunity to address you as the new Dean and Director of the IBA.
+I am honored to have this opportunity to address you as the new Executive Director of the IBA.
 The Institute has undergone a transformative period under the leadership of Dr. Ishrat Husain and I begin my tenure with the hope that we can build upon the foundation that has been laid over the past eight years.

 In recent years, the Institute has seen the launch of new academic programs, the hiring of many more full-time PhD faculty, and the establishment of new centers and partnerships.
 We must now ensure that these initiatives continue to be implemented in a way that generates sustained benefits for students, faculty and other members of the IBA community.
 We must monitor the new academic programs to see how they have been received among students.
 We must integrate new faculty more fully into the flow of teaching and research.
 We must see how best to market the offerings of the new centers.
 And we must manage both new and old partnerships to ensure that they continue to bear fruit.